happy-bits/dud/readme.md

 # Join me

-Interested in developing this idea in javascript or another language like C#?
+Interested in developing this idea in JavaScript or another language like C#?

 Send a mail to oo@happybits.se